derkstample/shell/README.md

 ## Tests
 Run `make tests` to create testing programs for the shell.
 Tests included:
-- waitTest and smallerWaitTest: simply wait 10 and 5 seconds (respectively), then print a line to cout, useful for verifying background execution works as expected.
+- `waitTest` and `smallerWaitTest`: simply wait 10 and 5 seconds (respectively), then print a line to cout, useful for verifying background execution works as expected.
-- redirTest: read a line and print it back out, useful for verifying IO redirection works as expected.
+- `redirTest`: read a line and print it back out, useful for verifying IO redirection works as expected.